-Influenza causes wide-spread illness every year, particularly amongst high-risk groups including people over 65, sick people, nursing home or care facility residents or people with a chronic illness.
+Influenza causes wide-spread illness every year, particularly among high-risk groups including people over 65, sick people, nursing home or care facility residents or people with a chronic illness.

 Immunisation is a way to reduce the risk of flu infections and/or complications; ideally you should receive the vaccine between March and May each year, before the onset of the flu season.

 The flu vaccine cannot give you the flu as it does not contain a live virus.
 People who get the flu after being vaccinated have been infected with an influenza strain that is not covered by the vaccine.